-Web self-service is any customer service platform that allows customers to find answers and solve problems on their own.
-It is fast, flexible, and gives customers the freedom they desire when browsing online.
-It is beneficial to both customers and businesses because it:
+With web self-service platforms, customers can find answers and solve problems on their own.
+It is fast, flexible, and gives customers freedom when browsing online.

 Users are impatient, so the search should be really fast.
 It also needs to be quick so that users don’t get bored or give up before finding what they need.
 Speed also helps more customers convert.